benhoyt/benhoyt.github.com/writings/micropledge.md

 ## What we learned

 Failure is a good teacher, and we learned a lot during these couple of years.
-In fact, as a programmer without formal training in software engineering, I don't think it was till years later that I realized just how much I'd learnt from our startup experience.

 ### Business

-On the startup side, what we learned is essentially the inverse of all the "reasons for failure" listed above:
+On the startup side, what we learned was essentially the reverse of the "why we failed" list above:

-* Start with a dead-simple version 1.
-The <abbr title="Keep It Stupid-Simple">KISS</abbr> principle applies to startups too.
+* Start with a dead-simple version 1 (the <abbr title="Keep It Stupid-Simple">KISS</abbr> principle).
 * Emphasize what the (paying) customer wants.
-* Choose your focus wisely; be careful trying to make money from open source.
+* Focus on paying markets; maybe not open source.
-* Sell first, and test with real users -- before you write any code.
+* Sell first -- before you write any code.
 * Read your payment system's fine print. :-)

 We did get valuable business experience from all this: my brother Bryan created microPledge's parent company, [Brush Technology](https://brush.nz/), which Berwyn and I helped run for several years after microPledge failed.
 Bryan still runs it today as a software and electronics consulting company.